Cruise Ship Promenade

-The 30-acre Wilmington Waterfront Park is the future home to two public art installations: "Wilmington Waves," by artist Didier Hess, is an interactive LED light display that runs along all three pedestrian bridges in the park.
+"Wilmington Waves," by artist Didier Hess, is an interactive LED light display that runs along all three pedestrian bridges in the park.
 The series of rope LED lights are suspended parallel to, but away from, the northern railings of the pedestrian bridges.
-These lights will be illuminated periodically throughout the evening and can also be triggered by passing pedestrians on the bridge.
+These lights are illuminated periodically throughout the evening and can also be triggered by passing pedestrians on the bridge.
 The movement will be reminiscent of water waves.

 Didier Hess, artist

-Giving an artistic nod to the coastline history of Wilmington, artist Walter Hood is creating a multi-piece sculpture which will be installed along C Street.
+Giving an artistic nod to the coastline history of Wilmington, artist Walter Hood is creating a multi-piece sculpture which will be installed along C Street in 2014.
 "Coastline" was created with extensive research into the location of Wilmington's historic waterlines and will recreate these locations in sculpture.
-Both installations should occur by Summer 2013.

 Walter Hood, artist